I am fortunate to meet thousands of entrepreneurs and small business owners every year.

 Let’s look at five branding mistakes that will cripple your business and ways you can avoid those mistakes in your business.

 Mistake 1: Bad company name

-Recognition starts with your business name.
-The name will appear on your business cards, letterhead, website, marketing materials, social networks, products, and everywhere else – in print and online – to identify your company and your company’s products and services.
+The brand name will appear on your business cards, letterhead, website, marketing materials, social networks, products, and everywhere else – in print and online – to identify your company and your company’s products and services.

 Naming your company can be challenging and time-consuming.
-Getting an available URL for your company’s name can present an even greater challenge because even when you find a great name, the URL might not be available.
+Getting an available URL for your company’s name can present an even more significant challenge because even when you find a great name, the URL might not be available.

 Your company’s name should be simple, easy to pronounce, spell and write, and memorable.
-If you want useful tips on naming your business, there’s good insight in 10 tips for startups and small business on naming your company.
+If you want helpful tips on naming your business, read ten tips for startups and small businesses on naming your company.

-It’s not enough to have a good, recognizable name.
+It’s not enough to have a good, recognizable company name.

 People also associate brands with a logo.

 As you think about logo design, keep your audience and products/services in mind because you want your company logo to reflect the products and services your company sells.

 A good logo builds trust, and a strong logo will help to pull your branding together.